 How to Choose the Best Bank Account

-Navigating the Modern Landscape of Personal Finance
+Modern Personal Finance

 The banking sector has shifted from a relationship-based model to a data-driven utility.
 In the past, a "good" account was defined by the friendliness of the local teller.
 Today, it is defined by the APY (Annual Percentage Yield) spread, the robustness of the API for third-party integrations, and the transparency of the fee schedule.